Easy Burrata Pasta With Burst Tomatoes

 - Drain the cooked pasta and toss with 1 tablespoon of the extra virgin olive oil.
 Then, transfer the cooked pasta to the skillet and gently toss to combine.

 - Portion out the pasta into serving dishes.
-Top each plate with a few dollops of burrata, a generous drizzle of balsamic vinegar, and fresh basil leaves.
+Top each plate with a few dollops of burrata, a generous drizzle of balsamic glaze, and fresh basil leaves.
 Serve immediately.

 Notes